Rhode Island Bike Laws: What You Need to Know

 Where You Can Ride

-• Private Property: Riding is permitted with the landowner’s consent.
+Riding on private land is permitted only with the landowner’s permission.

 Dirt bike parked on a rocky beach overlooking Narragansett Bay in Rhode Island, with calm water and distant coastal homes under a bright sky.